Looking for natural repellents for mice?

 You could easily repel mice in a similar fashion as described above with peppermint and balsam fir oil.
 However, let us try something a little different this time around.

 This time we will combine our essential oil, lemon citrus, with another all-natural ingredient called Diatomaceous Earth (DE).
-DE is well known for being an excellent natural insect killer.
+DE is well known for being an excellent natural non-toxic insect killer.
 This method works better than cotton balls since diatomaceous earth is more absorbent thus allowing the scents of the oils to last longer.

 However, I won’t get into the details of how that is done here.
 But you can read about it in other articles I have written on this website.